How La Partage and En Prison Rules Benefit Roulette Players

 2

-The wager transforms into a double-imprisoned bet.
+The wager becomes a double-imprisoned bet.

 3